microsoft/clarity-mcp-server/README.md

 }
 ```

+The specifics of where and how to add this configuration will depend on your specific MCP client.

+### Claude for Desktop Configuration

+To configure Claude for Desktop to use this server:

+1. Open your Claude for Desktop configuration file:
+   - **Windows**: `%AppData%\Claude\claude_desktop_config.json`
+   - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`

+2. Add the configuration shown in the generic example above

 3. Save the configuration file and restart Claude for Desktop

 ## Using the Server

-When using Claude with this server configured, you can ask it to fetch Clarity data.
+When using an MCP client with this server configured, you can ask it to fetch Clarity data.
 For example:

 "Can you fetch my Clarity data for the last day, filtered by Browser and showing Traffic metrics?"

-Claude will then prompt you to run the `get-clarity-data` tool, which requires:
+The MCP client will then prompt you to run the `get-clarity-data` tool, which requires:
 - `numOfDays`: Number of days to retrieve (1-3)
 - `dimensions`: Array of dimensions to filter by (optional)
 - `metrics`: Array of metrics to retrieve (optional)